njpietrow/njpietrow/README.md

 ---

 ### Stuff about me:
-🦾 I'm a Software Engineer looking for my next role
+🦾 I'm a software engineer at Solar Turbines
 <br>
 🎓 Graduated from App Academy and USC
 <br>